-This ARTICLE On Stock Market Spikes On News Of Record Job Numbers Was PUBLISHED On November 2nd, 2019
+This ARTICLE Is About Stock Market Spikes On News Of Record Job Numbers

 Ever since President Donald Trump took office, the economy has been booming.